scalaz/scalaz/README.md

   this problem with [FunctorBindApply](http://stackoverflow.com/questions/7447591/how-do-i-use-name-as-an-applicative/7448111#7448111)
 * Type class instances are no longer declared in fragments in the companion objects of the type class.
 Instead, they are defined in the package `scalaz.std`, and must be imported.
-These instances are defined in traits which will be mixed together into an object for importing en-masse, if desired.
+These instances are defined in traits which will be mixed together into an object for importing *en-masse*, if desired.
 * A single implicit can define a number of type class instances or a type.
 * A type class definition can override methods (including derived methods) for efficiency.